ayesha189/24-Tiles-Console-based-Game/README.md

 **Project Link**: [https://github.com/ayesha189/24-Tile-ConsoleGame](https://github.com/ayesha189/24-Tile-ConsoleGame)

 ## 🙏 Acknowledgments

 - Inspired by classic sliding tile puzzles (15-puzzle family)
 - Thanks to instructors for guidance
 - C++ community resources & tutorials

+---

 ## ⭐ Show Your Support

-If this project helped you learn or you enjoyed it — please consider giving the repo a ⭐!
+If you found this project helpful or interesting, please consider giving it a ⭐!

-Happy sliding! 🧩
+Happy puzzling!
+---